 5. The area of all accessory buildings shall be included in calculations for lot coverage, floor/area ratio requirements and usable open space requirements for the zone in which it is located.
 The area of all accessory structures shall not be included in calculations for lot coverage requirements of Section 15.17.050.C and may be included in calculations for usable open space requirements of Section 15.17.050.E when designed for outdoor living or recreation.

-J. Domestic animals:
+J. Traditional domestic animals:

-1. For the purposes of this section, domestic animals shall include those animals that have been traditionally regarded as domesticated or tame house pets and shall be limited to the following:
+1. For the purposes of this section, traditional domestic animals shall include those animals that have been traditionally regarded as domesticated or tame house pets and shall be limited to the following:

 a.
 Dogs and cats:

-(iii.)
-Duplexes, apartments, condominiums or mobile homes: Two adult dogs or cats, or one of each, plus their offspring less than four months per each duplex unit, apartment unit, condominium, or mobile home.
+III.
+Duplexes, apartments, condominiums or mobile homes: Two adult dogs or cats, or one of each, plus their offspring less than four months per each duplex unit, apartment unit, condominium or mobile home.

 2. This section shall not take precedence over more restrictive regulations regarding the keeping of animals imposed by any property owner, property manager or homeowners association.